nyergler/nyergler.github.io/content/posts/2004-10-14-updating-mozcc.md

   - mozCC
 slug: updating-mozcc
 ---
 I [recently announced][1]  the release of mozCC 0.9.0, promising that existing users could simply use the Extension Manager to update.
 Apparently I was wrong.
-The <tt class="docutils literal">update.rdf</tt> format changed from Firefox 0.9 to 1.<span class="caps">0PR</span>, but thanks to Jed Brown’s [excellent resource][2] , that problem has been fixed.
+The `update.rdf` format changed from Firefox 0.9 to 1.0PR, but thanks to Jed Brown’s [excellent resource][2] , that problem has been fixed.
 Update away!